Ana-Niko-byte/tag-track/README.md

 ![existing budget in Google Sheets](docs/images/existing-budget.png)

 In the second image below, the user has selected to log for the month of January, the application detects an existing budget, displays it to the user, and asks the user whether they wish to continue with it or change its value.

+Note: This image does not relate to the path followed through the application as it was taken at a later stage, but the journey and logic remains the same.

 ![budget retrieval feature](docs/images/budget-retrieval.png)